viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Viktor_Sujic.markdown

 Mon, Nov 5th, 2024
 -----------------
 I arrived at the building, and we had some time to ourselves until around 9:30 AM.
-We had some time for ourselvess but I was mostly alone in the canteen. during this time I hid in the lounge area and listened to music.
+We had some time for ourselvess but I was mostly alone in the canteen. during this time I hid in the lounge area and listened to music and tried out some snacks.
-We came in into the Bulmer Suite and had a small talk with James.
+We came in into the Bolger Suite and had a small talk with James.
 We played a famous-person guesing game with pieces of paper taped to our backs.
+We introduced ourselves to eachother, and I mentioned that when I was 4 I caught a catfish.

 We had a 1.5- 2 hr long break until work started in around 11:00.
 We used this break to hang out in the canteen and play on the Wii.
 Me and the lads messed around on the pool table.